Recent research has shown that 1 in 6 children struggle with some sort of tactile and/or auditory sensitivity.

 - For students with problems learning the motor skills for writing and other activities.
-Create clear, but short instructions; praise each baby step; use movement to help explain the tasks; using activities that offer additional feedback (writing in/cutting through clay, light wrist weights while writing); and give them extra time to practice and learn.
+Create clear, but short instructions.
+Praise each baby step.
+Use movement to help explain the tasks.
+Use activities that offer additional feedback (writing in/cutting through clay, light wrist weights while writing), and give them extra time to practice and learn.

-- For students with sound, texture, odor, light and other sensory sensitivities.
-Talk about such things with the entire class about how, ‘Some people are more sensitive to certain sensations than others and may feel irritated.’; help the child learn where the irritating stimulus may be coming from so they know what it is next time; prepare the child in advance for certain activities that may be too sensory stimulating for him or her; help the child learn strategies during certain tasks or activities (eg: using words to say something doesn’t feel right, standing an arm’s length away from other children to avoid uncomfortable feelings, etc.).
+- For students with sound, texture, odour, light and other sensory sensitivities.
+Talk about such things with the entire class about how, ‘Some people are more sensitive to certain sensations than others and may feel irritated.’.Help the child learn where the irritating stimulus may be coming from.
+Prepare the child in advance for certain activities that may be too sensory stimulating for them.
+Help the child learn strategies during certain tasks or activities.
 It’s also important to remember that firm touch is often better for children with sensory sensitivities than a light touch.